 In Roe v.
 Wade, the U.S. Supreme Court recognized that the U.S. Constitution protects a woman's right to make her own medical decisions, including her decision to have an abortion.
 Therefore, a state may not ban abortion prior to viability.
 In the more than 40 years following that landmark ruling, in decisions including Casey v.
 Planned Parenthood of Southeastern Pennsylvania, the Supreme Court has never wavered from this principle.

 For almost a century, Planned Parenthood health centers have been providing professional, nonjudgmental, and confidential health care and information to keep women healthy and prevent unintended pregnancies.
-As the nation’s leading women’s health care provider and advocate, Planned Parenthood knows firsthand why it’s so critical that women have access to a comprehensive range of reproductive health care services.
+As the nation’s leading women’s health care provider and advocate, Planned Parenthood knows firsthand why it’s so critical that everyone have access to a comprehensive range of reproductive health care services, including abortion.

-To protect their health and the health of their families, women must have access to safe, legal abortion services without interference from politicians.
-From courthouses to statehouses to Capitol Hill, Planned Parenthood works to protect access to health care for women across the country — taking action to ensure that women have access to care, no matter what.
+Bottom line: People must have access to safe, legal abortion services without interference from politicians.
+From courthouses to statehouses to Capitol Hill, Planned Parenthood works to protect that access — no matter what.